Celebrate the joy of the Easter Season

 Resolve this Easter Season to spend 15 uninterrupted minutes with our Lord every day.
 It will change you.

-Father Mike Schmitz's popular daily podcast tops the charts for a reason.
-Listen and find out why.
+Father Mike Schmitz's podcast top the charts for a reason.
+You can start any time.
+Start today.

 Tired of only hearing secular news?
-Go to Northwest Catholic's website or try other Catholic media options.
+Go to Northwest Catholic's website, sign up for their weekly newsletter, or explore other Catholic media options.

 Pray Liturgy of the Hours